 Rules about mobile phones also apply to cyclists and people riding other transport like electric scooters and ‘hoverboards’.

-If you have a court date in the future, you may be eligible to get help to prepare before you go to court.
+If you have a court date in the future, you may be eligible to get help before court.
 You can request help online.

 What are my options if I have to go to court?